kheller18/data-structures-algorithms/questions/SQL.md

       ```

 5. What are MySQL Triggers?
-    + A trigger is a task that executes in response to some predefined database event, such as after a new row is added to a particular table.
+    + `trigger`: is a task that executes in response to some predefined database event, such as after a new row is added to a particular table.
 Specifically, this event involves inserting, modifying, or deleting table data, and the task can occur either prior to or immediately following any such event.
     + Triggers have many purposes, including:
       + Audit Trails
       + Validation